AL NORTH

 Key Additions: Preston Brantley (minors), Nick Varitek

-Key Subtractions: Frank Denham, Lenny Fassero (sentimental
+Key Subtractions: Frank Denham, Lenny Fassero (sentimental reasons only)

 Prediction: 75-77